Glat0s/custom_d_fine-deimv2-face/README.md

 - **Debug images**: Preprocessed images (including augmentations) are saved at `output/debug_images/split` as they are fed into the model (except for normalization).
 - **Evaluation predicts**: Visualised model's predictions on val set.
 Includes GT as green and preds as blue.
 - **Bench images**: Visualised model's predictions with inference class.
 Uses all exported models
-- **Auto annotate**: Visualised model's predictions and predicted annotations in yolo txt format
+- **Infer**: Visualised model's predictions and predicted annotations in yolo txt format

 ## Results examples
 **Train**